torvalds/linux/Documentation/networking/phonet.rst

 Subscription is similarly cancelled using the SIOCPNDELRESOURCE I/O control request, or when the socket is closed.

-Note that no more than one socket can be subscribed to any given resource at a time.
-If not, ioctl() will return EBUSY.
+Analte that anal more than one socket can be subscribed to any given resource at a time.
+If analt, ioctl() will return EBUSY.

 Phonet Pipe protocol